madhavlab/madhavlab.github.io/_pages/projects/2023_csri_dst_music.md

 ---
 layout: post
-title: Machine Learning Based Calibration of Air Quality Sensors
+title: Studying cognitive similarity of music using deep embeddings and behavioral studies with applications in music search and pedagogy
-permalink: /projects/mpc_sensors/
+permalink: /projects/2023_csri_dst_music/
 ---

 ## Overview

-  - Project funded by [Maharashtra Pollution Control Board]() and [Bloomberg Philanthropies]().
+  - Project funded by [CSRI]() and [Department of Science and Technology (DST), GoI]().
-  - Project duration- June 2020 to May 2021
+  - Project duration- approved recently

 ## Description